vmoravec/cct/README.md

   the rubygems installed in path `vendor/bundle` are not visible to `rake`.

-  `rake` is the only way to run the tests and other commands.
+  `rake` is the preferred way to run the tests and other commands.
 All files with tasks are located in the directory `tasks/` and have suffix `.rake` All are loaded automatically.